+In other policy domains, these scope conditions may apply differently.
+In the domain of human rights violations, for example, victims or their families may have no incentive to go to court, fearing further persecution.
+This failure of scope condition B could explain why most de jure institutions identified by Keith et al (2009) are not associated with reductions in human rights abuses.
+Likewise, while competitiveness is a marker of the ruling party’s incentives to intervene (scope condition D) in electoral cases, it may not be relevant in other domains.
 For example, in economic domains courts could come under pressure due to fragmentation within the ruling elite (Bolkvadze 2019), rather than outside it, or if economic interests outside the regime are relatively powerful (Ma 2017).
 This does not mean that variables like LJI should be avoided in empirical work; rather, that for the specific question of how de jure reforms translate into behavioral independence, more specific measures may be needed.

 These findings also have implications for existing theories of electoral malfeasance.
 Chernykh and Svolik (2015) argue in their formal model that independent courts can deter manipulation when political competition is high, by exposing information about fraud and thus increasing the risk of protest.
 Protest risk is commonly posited as the primary deterrent to election manipulation, especially in formal work (Magaloni 2010; Little 2012).
 These results do not lend support to that proposed causal mechanism, however, for two reasons.
 First, the effect of a positive de jure reform is independent of alternative sources of information, a measure of which is included in the pre-processing phase.
 Second, they show that courts reduce the likelihood of fraud in settings of low partisan contestation and low political openness—settings where protest is also unlikely (Beaulieu 2014; Trejo 2014; Simpser 2013).
-Models presented in the appendix confirm that, if anything, judicial reforms make post-election protest less likely when fraud is high.
+Models presented in the appendix (Figure A.8) confirm that, if anything, judicial reforms make post-election protest less likely when fraud is high.
 As a result, the observed effect of positive judicial reforms on fraud is unlikely to be mediated by protest risk.

 As an alternative to protest-risk theories of electoral manipulation, principal-agent theories highlight the risks faced by low-level agents who do the work of tampering with elections.
 The negative relationship between formal judicial independence and electoral manipulation in uncompetitive settings suggests that agents may have consequences to fear even if their patron remains in office.
 Agents fearful of punishment may refuse to engage in electoral manipulation even if their political patrons would benefit (Rundlett and Svolik 2016).
 By increasing the risk that individual election-manipulating agents will be exposed and punished—even following a ruling party victory—de jure reforms may worsen the principal-agent problem and make it harder to ruling parties to recruit willing agents.
 Support for H2 also bolsters this interpretation; dependent special courts shield agents from risk, but should do little to reduce protest risk since opposition groups can still use the electoral courts to publicize their claims, even if such courts are not fully independent (Chernykh and Svolik 2015).
 This understanding of agent risk is a theoretically significant advancement on the model developed by Rundlett and Svolik (2016), who assume that leaders will protect their agents if elected.
 Broadly speaking, it may help explain why seemingly strong ruling parties sometimes fail to deliver adequate election manipulation and how opposition groups try to raise the cost of manipulation for low-level actors, and indicates that policy reforms can improve election integrity even in uncompetitive areas.